Public Enemy at Electric Brixton

 Photos: Melissa Harper

-For further information about Public Enemy and future events visit here.
+For further information and future events visit Public Enemy’s website here.

 Watch the video for Don’t Believe the Hype here: